HelgeCPH/cph-code-infra/README.md

 We have a set of distributed developers working on their local computers and collaborating on the same source code via a Git repository hosted on GitHub.
 Since, for this example we do not have access to a proper build server, i.e., a separate machine, we decide to setup an Ubuntu virtual machine (VirtualBox), which will host our Jenkins build server.
 In case you have access to a proper build server the explanations in the following apply as well except that you can skip reading the part on Vagrant and apply the provision script (`vm/provision.sh`) directly on your machine.

 On a remote server -hosted at Digital Ocean, you can host it anywhere else according to your liking- we have, amongst others, a Docker container running an Artifactory instance, which serves our local Maven dependencies.
-Finally, to the same remote machine we will automatically deploy a Docker container, which hosts our web-application with the help of a Glassfish application server.
+Finally, to the same remote machine we will automatically deploy a Docker container, which hosts our web-application.

 The setup is illustrated in the following.